-A seller, who transfers immovable property located in the areas controlled by the Republic of Cyprus, is liable to a contribution equal to 0.4% of the sales proceeds.
+A seller, who as a part of a sales transaction transfers immovable property located in the areas controlled by the Republic of Cyprus, is liable to a contribution equal to 0.4% of the sales proceeds.

-A similar contribution is also due in the case of transferring shares in any company that owns such immovable property, on the condition that the buyer acquires the control of the Company.
+A similar contribution is also due in the case of transferring shares in any company that directly or indirectly owns such immovable property, which is not listed in any recognized stock-exchange.
 The contribution, at the rate of 0.4%, is estimated by reference to the latest valuation of the immovable property carried out by the Department of Lands and Surveys.